rapid7/metasploit-framework/How-to-get-started-with-writing-an-auxiliary-module.md

 Metasploit is known for its free, open-source exploits - modules that pop shells.
 But in reality, penetration testers rely more on auxiliary modules, and often a successful pentest can be done without firing a single exploit.
 They're just more handy, and the punishment for a failed attempt is generally lower.
 Professionals actually love auxiliary modules.

 Another interesting fact about auxiliary modules is that some of them aren't so different from being exploits.
-The main difference is how Metasploit defines it: if a module pops a shell, it's an exploit.
+The main difference is how it's defined in Metasploit: if a module pops a shell, it's an exploit.
 If not, even though it takes advantage of a vulnerability, it still belongs to the auxiliary category.

 ### Plan your module